 - Lube Station (opens in new tab) (these are optional, but handy)

 1. Remove your switches from the keyboard.
 If you have a hot-swappable keyboard like the Hexgears Impulse, you can pull the switches out with a simple puller.
 Otherwise, you’ll need to desolder your switches.
 Or, if you're feeling ambitious, you can desolder your switches from a more traditional soldered mechanical keyboard.
+If you need a soldering iron, we have a great list of the best soldering irons for you to choose from.

 Either way, these need to be loose switches--you could technically try to open up and lube switches while they're installed in the keyboard, but you run the risk of breaking a lot of things.